Nisarga135/Nisarga135/README.md

 - 👋 Hi, I’m @Nisarga v
-- 👀 I’m interested in software devlopment and testing
+- 👀 I’m interested in product and growth marketing

 <!---
 Nisarga135/Nisarga135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.